Why Editorial Cartoons?

 Part 2: Design and Create Editorial Cartoons

-Once your students have a solid understanding of how to analyze editorial cartoons, it’s time for them to create their own.
-This part of the unit guides them through the creative process, from selecting a topic to designing their cartoon.
+Once students have a solid understanding of how editorial cartoons work, they’re ready to create their own.
+This phase focuses on guiding them through the creative process.

 Bring editorial cartoons into your classroom